official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 have the capability to make an untested nuclear weapon … with a yield of approximately 20 kilotonnes by the end of this year.”

-23  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, pages 121-122.
+[^23]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-24  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, pages 42-43.
+[^24]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,

 40

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 *  Saddam Hussein might have authorised a development project on those lines but its conclusion remained that “the technical difficulties would be so great as